 Sudbury to Hudson Transmission Reliability Project

-The new line would be constructed between the Eversource substation in Sudbury, and the Hudson Light and Power substation in Hudson.
+The new line will be constructed between the Eversource substation in Sudbury, and the Hudson Light and Power substation in Hudson.

-The preferred route includes 7.6 miles within an existing, inactive Massachusetts Bay Transportation Authority (MBTA) railroad corridor, passing through Sudbury, Marlborough, Stow and Hudson.
-The remaining 1.4 miles are located under streets in Hudson.
+The approved route includes 7.6 miles of underground line within an existing, inactive Massachusetts Bay Transportation Authority (MBTA) railroad corridor, passing through Sudbury, Marlborough, Stow and Hudson.
+The remaining 1.4 miles of line will be located under streets in Hudson.

 * Click to Enlarge

 - Line location: Hudson, Marlborough, Stow and Sudbury, Mass.